molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 ## Detecting support for dynamic imports

 But how do we serve the legacy build to intermediate browser?
-When `<script type="module">` was introduced, `<script nomodule>` was introduced alongside.
-The combination of both allows us to create a conditional loader: If the browser supports ECMAScript modules, load the modern build, otherwise load the legacy build.
+The combination of `<script type="module">` and `<script nomodule>` allows us to create a conditional loader: If the browser supports ECMAScript modules, load the modern build, otherwise load the legacy build.

 Unfortunately, there is no simple conditional loader for scripts using dynamic imports.
 This feature cannot be detected easily.
 The reason is that `import` is a reserved word in ECMAScript.
 Reserved words cannot be used in expressions where an identifier is expected.